Respiratory-Disease-Modeling/Indoor-Respiratory-Disease-Modeling/README.md

 # Indoor Respiratory Disease Transmission Modeling and Analysis

 This repository provides a Python package designed for the analysis and simulation of respiratory disease transmission in indoor environments.
-Using real-time movement data collected via UWB RTLS devices, the package calculates individual transmission rates and basic reproduction numbers (R₀).
+Using real-time movement data collected via UWB RTLS devices, the package calculates individual transmission rates ($\beta$) and basic reproduction numbers ($R_0$ ).
 By retrofitting disease-specific probability functions, it offers a comprehensive framework for studying disease spread in various high-risk indoor settings.

 This package is an essential tool for researchers, healthcare professionals, and policymakers aiming to understand and mitigate the spread of respiratory diseases in indoor settings.

 ## Key Features

 - **Transmission Rate Calculation**: Models the probability of disease spread based on contact intensity and proximity.
-- **R₀ Simulation**: Estimates the basic reproduction number for different indoor environments.
+- **$R_0$  Simulation**: Estimates the basic reproduction number for different indoor environments.
 - **Customizable Parameters**: Includes options to simulate interventions like mask use and ventilation adjustments.
 - **Data Integration**: Works with real-time movement data to create accurate and dynamic simulations.
 - **Visualizations**: Generates detailed insights, including contact networks and transmission heatmaps.

 ## Input Data

 The package requires movement data in a CSV file format.
-This data is critical for modeling transmission rates and simulating the basic reproduction number (R₀).
+This data is critical for modeling transmission rates and simulating the basic reproduction number ($R_0$ ).
 The input data should have the following columns:

 ### Required Fields
 | Column Name     | Description                                                                 |